AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 }
 ```

 Note that we now load a `.png` image that includes an alpha (opacity) channel.
-This means we now need to specify that the image data contains an alpha channel
+This means we now need to specify that the image data contains an alpha channel as well by using `GL_RGBA`; otherwise OpenGL will incorrectly interpret the image data.

+To use the second texture